Finkman7/affidavit/README.md

 \-         	298035ms  	0.0%      	0.0%      	1.00      	1.00      	1.00      	1.00*

 ## Contact
-Should you have any questions, please do not hestitate to contact manuel@informatik.uni-mannheim.de with christian@informatik.uni-mannheim.de in CC.
+In case of any questions, please contact manuel@informatik.uni-mannheim.de with christian@informatik.uni-mannheim.de in CC.